 There are many legends about the origin of coffee, the best known tells a story of a shepherd named Kaldi, leading to graze goats in Ethiopia.
 One day goats, encountering a coffee plant, began to eat the berries of a coffe plant.
-At the night goats, instead of sleeping, began to wander with energy and liveliness.
-Seeing this the shepherd he gave the reason and burn the coffee beans, he made an infusion called coffee.
-His skills were exciting and uses especially in the religious sphere, during the night watches.
-In the fifteenth century this drink began to spread in the Middle East, later in Europe and the Americas.
+At the night the goats, instead of sleeping, began to wander with energy and liveliness.
+Seeing this, the shepherd identify the reason and he toasted the seeds of the plant eaten by his flock, he grinded them and, after he made an infusion, he obtained the coffee.
+Its exciting capabilities were used mainly in the religious context, during the night watch.
+In the 15h century this drink began to spread in the Middle East, later in Europe and the Americas.
 Today, it is one of the main commercial goods that is common throughout the world.
-Caffè Florian, offers numerous variations for coffee preparations, such as the Caffè Venexiana composed by coffee, Florian coffee liqueur and whipped cream.

 The big discovery of chocolate, can be attributed to the Maya, who first created a cocoa plantation; instead Aztecs were the first to use the seeds of cocoa to produce chocolate, believed that the cocoa tree was a source of strength and wealth.
 Moreover, these seeds were used as currency.
-The chocolate was a drink so heavenly, that was called “the drink of the gods” and was reserved only to Emperors.
+Chocolate was considered such a heavenly drink, that was called “the drink of the gods” and was reserved only to Emperors.
 Caffè Florian’s chocolate is proud of being one of the five most delicious chocolates in the world.

-Legend narrate that the macarons were born in Venice in the sixteenth century and then imported to France by Catherine De Medici for her marriage with the Duke of Orleans.
-The macarons are a sin of gluttony, whose romantic heart is fascinated by the perfection of the round cakes of many colors and flavors with a soft interior.
+Legend narrate that the macarons were born in Venice in the 16th century and then imported in France by Catherine De Medici for her marriage with the Duke of Orleans.
+Macarons are a sin of gluttony, whose romantic heart is fascinated by the perfection of the round cakes of many colors and flavors with a soft interior.

 In Venice, the aperitif is a ritual that fills the bars and taverns of the city.
 The Venetian cocktail best known in the world is the Bellini composed by prosecco and peach, serving at Florian only in season.

 The origin of the spritz, the classic Venetian aperitif dates back to the times when the domains of the Serenissima Republic were invaded Austrian empire.
-It is said that the Austrian soldiers to dampen the alcohol content of the white wines from Veneto loved stretch it with sparkling water.
-Hence the origin of the name spritz or spray spritzen in German.
-The spritz Florian is a special version composed by red aperitif, prosecco and selz.
+It is said that the Austrian soldiers loved to stretch the white venetian wines with sparkling water to dampen the alcohol content.
+Hence the origin of the name spritz, from spritzen, to sprinkle in German.